Extended s-wave altermagnets

-In this Letter, we introduce a new class of effectively gapped, spin-compensated magnets with spin-polarized bands, which we call extended $s$-wave altermagnets (\sAMs).
-Such states have so far been missing from the taxonomy of altermagnets~\cite{Cheong2024, Roig2024m, Shao2025c}.
-The conceptual analogy to superconductivity is straightforward.
-Finite-$l$ superconducting condensates correspond to finite-$l$ altermagnetic particle–hole condensates, while the conventional $l=0$ superconductor instead relates to a ferromagnet with uncompensated magnetic flux, in contrast to antiferromagnets and altermagnets.
-Crucially, the compensation of magnetic moments in altermagnets parallels unconventional superconducting pairing, where the Brillouin-zone integral of the pair wave function vanishes.
-Our \sAM state thus mirrors extended $s$-wave superconductivity, exhibiting sign changes between Fermi pockets but no nodes.
+In this Letter, we propose a new class of effectively gapped, spin-compensated magnets with spin-polarized bands, which we call extended $s$-wave altermagnets (\sAMs).
+A construction of such magnetic states has so far been absent from the taxonomy of altermagnets~\cite{Cheong2024, Roig2024m, Shao2025c}.
+By analogy, as much as the finite $l$ particle-particle SC condensate relates to the finite $l$ altermagnetic particle-hole condensate, the conventional $l=0$ SC relates to a ferromagnet with, in contrast to antiferromagnets and altermagnets, uncompensated total magnetic flux.
+The key aspect to appreciate now is that, in full correspondence to unconventional SC defined by the presence or absence of momentum dependence of Cooper pair wave function, (un)conventional magnetic particle-hole pairs can be defined by the presence (absence) of momentum depdence of the particle-hole pair wave function.
+Following this rational, ferromagnets and antiferromagnets are conventional, while altermagnets are unconventional.
+Furthermore, similar to the distinction between $s$-wave and extended $s$-wave SC, the specification of the magnetic space group to contain (anti-)ferromagnets alone does not sufficiently characterize the state to be a conventional magnet.
+Rather, it is the harmonic composition, i.e., constant vs. $k$-dependent harmonics, that decides about the given magnetic state to be conventional or unconventional.
+The \sAM state we introduce in this work bears such similarity to an unconventional extended $s$-wave SC pairing, as its momentum-dependent particle-hole wave function features sign changes between different Fermi pockets but no nodes, as its Umklapp surface nodes do not intersect with the Fermi pockets.

-We construct \sAMs as staggered spin-polarized states in a multi-valley continuum model, where inter-valley momentum transfer enforces magnetic compensation, and we further present a minimal lattice model that realizes this state.
-Exploring their transport signatures, we demonstrate that \sAMs enable spin-selective current control, providing an ideal platform for spintronic state engineering that may surpass earlier altermagnetic proposals.
+We formulate \sAMs as staggered spin-polarized states in a multi-valley continuum model, where momentum-space translation between valleys enforces magnetic compensation, and subsequently present a minimal lattice model that realizes the \sAM state.
+As we explore their transport signatures, we find that \sAMs enable spin-selective current control, and as such provide an ideal platform for spintronics state engineering tentatively superior to previous altermagnetic proposals.

 \prlparagraph{Valley model} \Cref{fig:valleys} depicts a two-valley system ($\nu=\Gamma,M$) on a two-dimensional square lattice.
 One isotropic electron pocket lies at the zone center $\nu=\Gamma$, while the second is located at the zone corner $\nu=M$.
 Both pockets share the same quadratic dispersion, leading to the non-interacting continuum Hamiltonian